-- a) civil liability for example, any legal action against you for breach of an employment contract, duty of confidentiality or another contractual obligation; - b) criminal liability for example, prosecution for unlawfully releasing information or unlawfully using your disclosure against you in a prosecution; and - c) administrative liability for example, disciplinary action for making a disclosure.
+- b) criminal liability for example, prosecution for unlawfully releasing information or unlawfully using your disclosure against you in a prosecution; and - c) administrative liability for example, disciplinary action for making a disclosure.

 However, you may be liable for any misconduct that you have engaged in that is revealed by your disclosure (or revealed by an investigation following your disclosure).